-19 Choate vs Burlington Northern Motion dismount the slow-moving trains, the first district in 20 Yacoub, Y A C O U B, 248 Ill.
+Choate vs Burlington Northern Motion dismount the slow-moving trains, the first district in 19 Yacoub, Y A C O U B, 248 Ill.
 App.
-3d 958, has 21 interpreted Engle holds that the dangers associated with 22 train-flipping are not open and obvious to children.
-23 Defendants argue that the circumstances of the 24 case at bar are exactly the, quote, different facts, end JENSEN REPORTING (312) 236-6936 7 1 quote; that the Engle court spoke of when it 2 acknowledged that a judge could find under different 3 facts that the danger of train-flipping was obvious to a 4 plaintiff and find that no duty existed as a matter of 5 law.
-6 The case at bar, plaintiff has acknowledged 7 that he appreciated his risk and that he jumped the 8 train with three attempts to show off to a girl.
-9 Dr. Heilbronner testified that his attention-seeking 10 disorder diminished his mental capacity.
-These 11 considerations are also subjective based however, and I 12 believe that the standard is an objective one as 13 pronounced in Engle and other decisions such as Cope and 14 Corcoran.
+3d 958, has 20 interpreted Engle holds that the dangers associated with 21 22 train-flipping are not open and obvious to children.
+23 Defendants argue that the circumstances of the case at bar are exactly the, quote, different facts, end 24

+The case at bar, plaintiff has acknowledged 6 that he appreciated his risk and that he jumped the 7 train with three attempts to show off to a girl.
+8 Dr. Heilbronner testified that his attention-seeking 9 disorder diminished his mental capacity.
+These 10 considerations are also subjective based however, and I 11 believe that the standard is an objective one as 12 pronounced in Engle and other decisions such as Cope and 13 Corcoran.
 Cope at 102 Ill.
-2d, 278, and Corcoran, 73 15 Ill.
-2d, 316; and therefore should be a question of fact 16 for the jury as to whether this risk, quote, so obvious 17 as to relieve defendants of any liability under Kahn.
-18 So for these reasons I vacate my decision of 19 5108 and deny defendant's motion for summary judgment on 20 basis of duty under the Kahn doctrine but on reconsideration on the frequent trespasser doctrine, I
+2d, 278, and Corcoran, 73 14 Ill.
+2d, 316; and therefore should be a question of fact 15 for the jury as to whether this risk, quote, so obvious 16 as to relieve defendants of any liability under Kahn.
+17 So for these reasons I vacate my decision of 18 5108 and deny defendant's motion for summary judgment on 19 20 basis of duty under the Kahn doctrine, but on 21 reconsideration on the frequent trespasser doctrine, I